Samurai Buddhist saints

 Dr. Ambedkar (Earthly Bodhisattva)

 Although we do not follow Ambedkarite Buddhism, we honor Ambedkar who is considered India's greatest ever public intellectual (by Harvard, LSE & Columbia) and human rights champion that played a key role in unearthing Buddhist history in India.
 Ambedkar has his own statue in Koyasan -- the holiest site in all of Japan that has Pagodas for all of the most famous Samurai warriors and saints of Japan.
 Ambedkar wore a suit and fought against Brahmins and Hindu enemies of Buddhism and used Buddhism to empower women and low caste untouchables.
-The head of the Ambedkarite Movement in India is a Japanese priest Surai Sasai from Koyasan - Japan's holiest site where Zenji Nio trained in Japanese Buddhism.
-Like Ambedkar, the role of a Bodhisattave is not just to virtue signal and talk about "emptiness" but to uplift the downtrodeen and victimized.
+The head of the Ambedkarite Movement in India is a Japanese priest Surai Sasai from Koyasan - Japan's holiest site where Zenji Nio took vows.
+Like Ambedkar, the role of a Bodhisattave is not just to virtue signal and talk about "emptiness" but to uplift the downtrodden and victimized.